 If you are interested in becoming a foster parent, please follow these steps:

 Be in the area.
-Foster parents must be able to get to our shelter in Lynnwood, Washington on a regular basis.
+Foster parents must be able to get to our shelter in Winamac, Indiana on a regular basis.
 Please consider the potential commute before applying to foster.

-Apply online.
-Start by submitting an online application to tell us a bit about yourself.
+Download our application – fill out the application and email it back to us at email@example.com.
 Once your application is accepted, you will be able to start the training process.
 If you have any questions about the process or signing up, please give us a call at 574-946-0265 or email firstname.lastname@example.org Please Note: We require that the primary caregiver, and therefore primary contact person, for the foster family be the one to complete the training.
 This person will need to provide an email address and phone number that is checked on a regular basis in order to fulfill communication requirements for fostering.